openvinotoolkit/training_extensions/misc/pytorch_toolkit/noise_suppression/README.md

 # Noise Suppression

 This is implementation of the train script in PyTorch\*.
-The script allows to train noise suppression model like [PoCoNet](https://arxiv.org/abs/2008.04470) on [DNS-Challenge dataset](https://github.com/microsoft/DNS-Challenge).
+The script allows to train noise suppression model on [DNS-Challenge dataset](https://github.com/microsoft/DNS-Challenge).
+The model architecture was inspired by [PoCoNet](https://arxiv.org/abs/2008.04470) model

 ## Table of Contents